 Your ostomy surgeon will determine a course of action that may include the following:

-- Pressing on the bulge that conforms the hernia.
+- Pressing on the hernia bulge.
 Watch and monitor if the hernia goes back into the defect (it recurs).

-- Conducting a surgery.
-If the ostomy professional determines that there is an incarcerated incisional hernia (a strangulated hernia), or if he feels your symptoms are enough evidence, he will perform the procedure.
-The surgeon will opt for either an Open surgery or a Keyhole (laparoscopic) surgery.
+- Conducting surgery.
+If the ostomy professional determines that there is an incarcerated incisional hernia (a strangulated hernia), or if your symptoms are enough evidence to perform the procedure.
+The surgeon will opt for either open surgery or a Keyhole (laparoscopic) surgery.
 It is important to consider that neither option is full proof.
-There will always be a chance of hernia recurrance, so you will need to take all possible precautionary mesures.
+There will always be a chance of hernia recurrence, so you will need to take all possible precautionary measures.

 “Incisional hernia is more seen in female housewives who are multiparous, it is mostly presented with swelling and pain abdomen.
 Previous elective and emergency surgeries in lower midline have higher percentage of incisional hernia.
 Post-operative wound infection, seroma formation, associated anemia and respiratory tract infection are the risk factor for incisional hernia.
 Proper pre-operative preparation, choice of surgery for repair, aseptic technique, and careful closure of the abdominal wound decreases the incidence of incisional hernia.”9